xyalan/mvc-plugins/README.md

 ssh-plugin
 ==========

-some utills, plugin for struts,hibernate
+some utills, plugin for struts、hibernate、spring

+client and server for spring and thrift